dev-gamble/fieldsync-challenge/README.md

 - The PostgreSQL database (port 5432)
 - The Express API server (port 3001)
-- Automatically set up the database with the necessary tables.
+- The database with the necessary tables.

 ### 4️⃣ Start the frontend
 `npm run dev`